At a glance

 Now it's time to start cycling and enjoy the rewards.

 Cyclists share the road with cars and other road users so staying safe is a priority.
-Know and obey road rules as they apply to cyclists.
+Understand and obey road rules as they apply to cyclists.

 Connecting with other cyclists and tracking your personal progress are great ways to keep motivated.